Protesters gather in Bucharest and 18 other Romanian cities

-The protesters blocked traffic over the weekend, waving flags with the centers ripped out to symbolize the 1989 communist revolution.
+The protesters blocked traffic, waving flags with the centers ripped out to symbolize the 1989 communist revolution.
 Others carried signs reading “Liberty” and “Down with President Basescu.”

 Facing public pressure, Basescu decided to scrap the reforms Friday, saying he made the decision after realizing that a majority of those in the medical system opposed the change.